saketh-mv/saketh-mv.github.io/_projects/1_project.md

 category: work
 related_publications: false
 ---

+Overview:

-Developed an advanced Kalman filter system with probabilistic data association for MOT, significantly outperforming existing bounding-box-only methods in accuracy and robustness.
+Engineered an advanced KF-based multi-object tracking (MOT) system, leveraging probabilistic data association for superior tracking accuracy, increasing HOTA and MOTA metrics by almost 10%.

-Extending the algorithm to incorporate deep neural features for enhanced tracking performance similar to StrongSORT.
+Integrating ReID features into the tracking pipeline, inspired by StrongSORT, to improve robustness in real-time tracking under occlusions and cluttered scenes.